fewb92/read-me-generator/generated-readme.md

 <a name="#Description"></a>
-## Description:
+## Description
-    asd
+    this is a project which generates readmes

 <a name="#Usage"></a>
 ## Usage
-    asd
+    When you're too lazy to write a readme

 <a name="#Contribution"></a>
-## Contribution Guidelines
+## Contributions
-    asd
+    Forking the repo and making any changes they'd like

 <a name="#Tests"></a>
 ## Tests
-    Some of the tests that I ran for this project are: asd.
+    Some of the tests that I ran for this project are: Experimenting and trying the project.

 <a name="#License"></a>
 ## License
     MIT License
-    Copyright (c) 2021 asd
+    Copyright (c) 2021 josh
     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights